FAQs

 If you are still not achieving desired results, do not give up!

 Know that it is ok to use the moisturizer liberally--especiallly to start!
-Many of my members (depending how long it's been since their body made its own hyaluronic acid and estrogen i.e. how long since date of menopause) will moisturize 2-3 times per day knowing they will be able to taper back to once-per-day once dryness improves.
+Many of my members (depending how long it's been since their body made its own hyaluronic acid and estrogen i.e. how long since date of menopause) will moisturize ~3 times per day knowing they will be able to taper back once dryness improves.
 Many other members use BOTH hyaluronic acid moisturizer as part of their regular moisturizing routine + use localized estrogen or DHEA therapy as prescribed by their physician.

 Giving up and suffering in silence are NOT options!
+Let's work together to find a protocol and solution that is right for you.
+Email me at shirley@menopausechicks.com

 - 07